GoogleChrome/web.dev/src/site/content/en/blog/gamepad/index.md

 As you can see, the game, just like the rest of the Chromium project, is fully
 [open source](https://github.com/chromium/chromium/tree/master/components/neterror/resources).
-In this post, I want to show you how to use the Gamepad API, and, as a bonus feature, let you play the Chrome dino game on a Nintendo Switch (if you own one).
+In this post, I want to show you how to use the Gamepad API.

 ## Using the Gamepad API